-Beta-blockers are considered standard therapy.
-Most available beta-blockers (eg, acebutolol, atenolol, metoprolol, propranolol, timolol) reduce post-MI mortality rate by about 25% for at least 7 yr.
+Beta-blockers Beta-Blockers Treatment of acute coronary syndromes (ACS) is designed to relieve distress, interrupt thrombosis, reverse ischemia, limit infarct size, reduce cardiac workload, and prevent and treat complications... read more are considered standard therapy.
+Most available beta-blockers (eg, acebutolol, atenolol, metoprolol, propranolol, timolol) reduce post-MI mortality rate by about 25% for at least 7 years.

-ACE inhibitors are also considered standard therapy and are given to all post-MI patients if possible.
+ACE inhibitors are also considered standard therapy and are given to all post-MI patients if possible, particularly if ejection fraction post MI is < 40%.
 These drugs may provide long-term cardioprotection by improving endothelial function.
-If an ACE inhibitor is not tolerated because of cough or rash (but not angioedema or renal dysfunction), an angiotensin II receptor blocker may be substituted.
+If an ACE inhibitor is not tolerated because of cough or rash (but not angioedema or renal dysfunction), an angiotensin II receptor blocker (ARB) may be substituted.

-Statins are also standard therapy and are routinely prescribed.
+Statins are also standard therapy and are routinely prescribed regardless of lipid levels.
 Reducing cholesterol levels after MI reduces rates of recurrent ischemic events and mortality in patients with elevated or normal cholesterol levels.
 Statins appear to benefit post-MI patients regardless of their initial cholesterol level.
 Post-MI patients whose primary problem is a low HDL level or an elevated triglyceride level may benefit from a fibrate, but evidence of benefit is less clear.
-A lipid-lowering drug should be continued indefinitely, unless significant adverse effects occur, and dose should be increased to achieve an LDL level of 70 to 80 mg/dL (1.81 to 2.07 mmol/L).
+The statin should be continued indefinitely, unless significant adverse effects occur, and dose should be increased to the maximally tolerated dose.

 Unstable angina, NSTEMI, and STEMI represent worsening degrees of myocardial ischemia and necrosis; the distinctions help differentiate prognosis and guide treatment.